Instructor: Paul Post

 ![]() |

-Biography: Instructor Bio: Paul Post, a native Kansan, received a bachelor's in history from KSU and a law degree from the KU Law School in 1974.
-Now retired from the practice of law, he is a member of the Shawnee County Historical Society and an amateur beekeeper.
-He has authored essays on the history of SBA Hill/ former Menninger Campus in Topeka; Topeka's Bates Family; The Fred Harvey Company; and on Duke Ellington. |
+Biography: Paul Post, a native Kansan, received a bachelor's in history from Kansas State University and a law degree in 1974 from the University of Kansas Law School.
+Now retired from practicing law, he is a member of the Shawnee County Historical Society and an amateur beekeeper.
+He has authored essays on the history of SBA Hill/former Menninger Campus in Topeka, Topeka's Bates Family, The Fred Harvey Company and Duke Ellington. |

 Classes by this instructor

-Frederick Douglass: From Slave to Statesman
+Frederick Douglass: From Enslaved Man to Statesman